A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 where $\alpha=e_1-e_2$ and $\alpha^\vee=e_1^\vee-e_2^\vee$ for a standard basis $e_i$, $i=1,2,3$.
 This group is of the form

 which is large due to the high rank of the character lattice.
 We can also compute its finite order elements.
 There can be only elements of order $4$ and they are of the form $d=1-2a$, $\mathrm{det}=\pm 1$ (among those order $2$ elements has additionally $c=\frac{2a(1-a)}{b}$).
-As an example, one can take the automorphism of $\mathcal{R}$ that fixes $\pm \alpha$ and rotates the plane perpendicular to it by $\pi/2$ radians.
+For instance, one can take the automorphism of $\mathcal{R}$ that fixes $\pm \alpha$ and rotates the plane perpendicular to it by $\pi/2$ radians.
 Using these one can construct quasi-split $\Q$-forms of $\GL_2\times \Gm$ that splits only over a degree four extension of $\Q$, and are hence different from all cases in the above classification.
-To all of them, there shall be attached Shimura varieties, since the relevant axioms of Shimura data concern only the infinte place, while over $\R$ the groups are either $\mathrm{GU}(1,1)$ or $\GL_2\times \Gm$. \end{remark}
+To all of them, there are attached Shimura varieties, since the relevant axioms of Shimura data concern only the infinte place, while over $\R$ the groups are either $\mathrm{GU}(1,1)$ or $\GL_2\times \Gm$. \end{remark}